 We all respond differently when a crisis hits.
 Some of us flip into "fix it" mode and become more transactional in encounters with employees.
 Some of us go quiet.

-, however, has shown that times of crisis can provide some of the most important opportunities to deepen trust and commitment with employees in ways that not only ensure greater well being for employees, but also position greater business success when the crisis is over.
+Our research, however, has shown that times of crisis can provide some of the most important opportunities to deepen trust and commitment with employees in ways that not only ensure greater well being for employees, but also position greater business success when the crisis is over.

 In times of crisis, it’s essential to not lose sight of your human side or your company’s cultural values.
 Instead, channel them into positive strategies and actions that will protect your employees’ well-being and improve your workplace culture over the long term.